UoB-HPC/GW4-Isambard/docs/RunningJobs.md

 For example, to request an interactive job on one of the Pascal nodes utilizing 1 GPU and 16 of the 36 available Broadwell CPU cores, use the following command:

     qsub -I -q pascalq -l nodes=1:ncpus=16:ngpus=1

+# Specifying correct resources

+To avoid blocking resources which aren't being used by your job, it is important to specify the correct amount of resources in your job script.

+For example, this command declares that your job will run on a single node and will use one of the two available GPUs.
+The omission of the `ncpus` attribute causes it to default to `1`, meaning other jobs can enter the system to use any of the remaining 35 Broadwell CPU cores and the unused GPU.

+    qsub -I -q pascalq -l nodes=1:ngpus=1

+If you request `ngpus=2`, then any subsequently submitted job requesting a GPU will not run on the same node until a node is freed.
+Similarly setting `ncpus=36` will block any jobs requiring a CPU from running; Remember, 18 of the 36 cores are Hyperthreads.